telerik/winforms-docs/richtexteditor/keyboard-support.md

 {{endregion}}

 Another way to customize the control behavior is to use the __PreviewEditorKeyDown__ event.
-For example,
-          pressing RightAlt causes Control and Alt to be sent as arguments to the PreviewKeyDown event.
+For example,          pressing RightAlt causes Control and Alt to be sent as arguments to the PreviewKeyDown event.
 Thus, RightAlt+E triggers a formatting command for paragraph alignment instead of inputting the ę character.
 In that case, you can handle the PreviewEditorKeyDown event in the following way:
-        #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\KeyboardSupport.cs region=keyDown}}
 {{source=..\SamplesVB\RichTextEditor\KeyboardSupport.vb region=keyDown}}